-MCAT practice tests are an integral component of any successful study plan.
-When the time for the real test comes, prospective medical students who have prepared with legitamate practice tests (and MCAT prep books) are equipped with a better sense of the test’s pace and timing as well as greater confidence in their readiness to ace the exam.
+Free MCAT practice tests are an integral component of any successful (and affordable) MCAT study plan.
+When the time for the real test comes, prospective medical students who have prepared with legitimate practice tests and MCAT prep books are equipped with a better sense of the test’s pace and timing as well as greater confidence in their readiness to ace the exam.

 Studying for the MCAT?
-Check out more of our favorite MCAT prep materials.
+Check out more of our favorite MCAT prep.

 |Princeton Review||Yes||Click Here >|